notDuyLam/DO-AN-CO-CARO/README.md

  - Nguyen Duy Lam
  - Doan Thi Minh Anh
  - Tang Senh Manh
- - Nguyen Thi Tu Ngoc
+ - Nguyen Thi Tu Ngoc\n
 If you have any intend of using this game for your project, please credit the source.
 Thank you.